aws-samples/aws-amplify-react-native-events-app-workshop/app/README.md

 Notice that some part of the app might not be working.
 You are not complete the following in order to make this app work:

-Complete the graphql query events at `src/screens/EventScreen.js`
+1. Complete the graphql query events at `src/screens/EventScreen.js`

+2. Refer to the original architecture diagram in the main page and figure out how to add Elasticsearch capabilities via AppSync Schema [Annotations](https://aws-amplify.github.io/docs/js/api#using-graphql-transformers).